-Digital innovation could drive a range of industrial organization outcomes.
+Digital innovation, including IT services, IT support, IT budget and more could drive a range of industrial organization outcomes.
 On the one hand, digital technology enables niche providers to reach a target customer base and be economically viable.
 On the other hand, customer acquisition, funding, “assembly,” and switching costs tend to favor larger providers of digital financial services.

 Fintech refers to digital technologies that have the potential to transform the provision of financial services spurring the development of new – or modify existing – business models, applications, processes, and products.
 In practice, the term “fintech” is also broadly used to denote the ongoing wave of new digital financial services (DFS).
 Examples of these

 technologies include web, mobile, cloud services, machine learning, digital ID, and application programming interfaces (APIs).